Just going here through the stacks looking for something interesting to me.

 I said, what's the autumnal blast?

-He said, you'll get a coal front that goes through here and it'll tell us all that autumn is coming.
+He said, you'll get a cold front that goes through here and it'll tell us all that autumn is coming.

 Every August in New York, I wait for the autumnal blast.

-The idea it's hot and the reason the New York Times has a story here about how oppressively hot it is for the students.
+But the reason, the New York Times has a story here about how oppressively hot it is for the students.

 Teachers assigned the essay topic, why we should have air conditioning.